oscal-compass/compliance-trestle/README.md

 ## Supported OSCAL elements and extensions

 `trestle` implicitly supports all OSCAL schemas for use within the object model.
 The development roadmap for `trestle` includes adding workflow around specific elements / objects that is opinionated.

-`trestle` supports OSCAL version `1.0.0rc1` only.
+`trestle` supports OSCAL version `1.0.0rc1` only at this stage.
+NIST, in pre-1.0.0 [continuously updating ](https://github.com/usnistgov/OSCAL/issues/846) their current posture.
+Trestle will be periodically updating to meet NIST's baseline.
+On the formal release of OSCAL `1.0.0` the strategy for trestle will be revaluated.

 In addition to the core OSCAL objects, trestle supports the definition of a `target`.
 The `target` (and its container `target-definition`) is a generalization of the `component` model that is designed specifically to support configuration.